 It would seem so.
 So we can imagine how much it loves underground enclosed spaces, such as caves.

-Is it true that Spiritus Mundi tends to stick to the corners of containers, even if in a very fluid form?
+Is it true that Spiritus Mundi tends to stick to the corners of containers, even in a very fluid form?

 It would seem so, for the reason that it gets trapped in it.
 But not for the same reason as the cohesion of water particles, of course.
 In a way, something would seem to make it bounce.
-In the light of this, an alchemist should ask himself what the fluidity of the Spiritus Mundi really consists of.
+In light of this, an alchemist should ask himself what the fluidity of the Spiritus Mundi consists of.

 Can the concept of fluidity also be applied to the Via Sicca, Dry Path?